AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/opt-out-management.md

 ## Partner Level Opt-Out {#partner-opt-out}

 The partner-level opt-out permits opting out from data collection by specific Audience Manager partners.
-The partner-level opt-out works with [Declared ID](../../features/declared-ids.md) calls, as described in the sections below.
-Following a partner-level opt-out:
+The partner-level opt-out works with [Declared ID](../../features/declared-ids.md) calls and Device ID calls, as described in the sections below.

+### Partner Level Opt-Out with Declared ID calls

+Following a partner-level opt-out with a declared ID call:

 * The last device ID ([Audience Manager Unique User ID](../../reference/ids-in-aam.md)) linked to the [CRM ID](../../reference/ids-in-aam.md) is opted out of data collection.
 * Audience Manager will cease all data collection, segmentation or activation going forward for the last device ID linked to the CRM ID.
 * No historical data is deleted.